Suzanne Pharr papers, 1940s-2023, bulk 1975-2023

 Restrictions:

-Some materials in this collection are electronic records that require special equipment.
+Access note.
+Collection contains electronic records that require special equipment.
 Contact Research Services with questions.

 Terms of access: